rsyslog/rsyslog/source/tutorials/tls_cert_client.rst

    use a single name only, because there is only one central server.
 No using wildcards make sure that we will exclusively talk to that server (otherwise, a compromised client may take over its role).
-If you load-balance to different server identies, you obviously need to allow all of them.
-It still is suggested to use explcit names.
+If you load-balance to different server identities, you obviously need to allow all of them.
+It still is suggested to use explicit names.

 **At this point, please be reminded once again that your security needs may be quite different from what we assume in this tutorial.
 Evaluate